JaromirProchazka/FipCompiler/README.md

 ```

 For generating Benchmarks, we have generate_fip_tests_data.sh script.
-It takes all files from the `./test/` folder and generates result in the
+It takes all files from the `./bench/` folder and generates result in the
 `./compiled_programs_data/` folder.

-In the `./test/` folder, files which names strart with "basic\_" substring
+In the `./bench/` folder, files which names strart with "basic\_" substring
-are meant as test files and are not included in the benchmarks results.
+are meant as benchmark files and are not included in the benchmarks results.
 For
 other files, it is expeceted that they have a fip and non-fip version.
 The
 Fip version should should fit patern "<name>\_fip.ffip" and the non-fip
 version fits pattern "<name>\_normal.ffip".